 We routinely take directed studies and honours students from UBC Biology, Integrated Science, Psychology, and other programs.
 If you are interested in working with us, please send an email to Ben with a brief description of past laboratory experiences (no specific experience is required!), timeline, and a short description of what you hope to get out of your time in the lab.
 This will help me determine whether there is a good fit between your interests and any of the ongoing projects spearheaded by graduate students and postdocs.

-At the graduate level, our research group is currently full and is not accepting new students for the 2023-2024 academic year.
-If your timeline fits with a fall 2024 start date, please send an email to Ben with a CV and a brief description of why you’re interested in the lab.
-We take M.Sc. and Ph.D. students through the following programs: Zoology, Neuroscience, and Genome Sciences and Technology.
+At the graduate level, our research group is full and is not accepting new students for the 2024-2025 academic year.
+If your timeline fits with a fall 2025 start date, please send an email to Ben with a recent CV, contact information for three references, and a brief description of why you’re interested in the lab.
+We can take M.Sc. and Ph.D. students through the following programs: Zoology, Neuroscience, and Genome Sciences and Technology.

 Candidates at the postdoctoral level should email Ben a CV, contact information for three references, and a brief proposal for a postdoctoral project.
 As a postdoctoral candidate, you will be expected to identify and apply for external funding (e.g. HFSP, NSERC, CIHR, Michael Smith).
 Before reaching out, you should research these mechanisms and present a timeline for applying to those for which you are eligible.